 This is probably the number one worry I hear from parents.
 The education system is different in Australia to the UK.
 I am writing a post all about that at the moment so do watch out for that.

-Basically there are 3 types of school here (I will discuss each in more detail in my post specific to education):
+Basically there are 3 types of school in Australia

 School terms tend to be 10 weeks long with 2 week breaks in-between.
 The summer holiday starts in December and lasts until the end of January!